Woopsyyy/Woopsyyy/README.md

-# Hi there, I'm Liquid MC 👋
+# Hi there, I'm Woopsy 👋

 I'm a passionate *Web Developer* who loves creating interactive and visually appealing websites and applications.
 I enjoy working with both *frontend* and *backend* technologies to bring ideas to life.